[FUSE] Upgrade llfuse to 1.2, fix deadlock in test suite

 The deadlock seems to happen only while the mount is being shut down.
 It isn't clear whether the problem could affect real-life usage too, or is specific to the test suite (e.g., combining multiprocessing with threading).

-#9 Updated by Peter Amstutz almost 2 years ago
+#9 Updated by Peter Amstutz about 2 years ago

 Well this is pretty awesome: